hsk/trans/typeclass/impl_tclass.md

   Passing and storing extra arguments to overloaded functions will incur slightly more function call overhead.

   Only overloaded dictionaries consume a non-constant amount of space.
-  However, for code which does not use overloaded functions (but still may use method functions) the class system adds no overhead at all since the specic instance functions are called directly.
+  However, for code which does not use overloaded functions (but still may use method functions) the class system adds no overhead at all since the specific instance functions are called directly.
   In the case of a lazy language such as Haskell the overhead of overloaded functions may be greater since overloading is implemented using higher order functions.
   Higher order functions may be much more expensive in Haskell than ML since it is much harder to apply strictness or uncurrying optimizations.
   This is very noticable for very simple functions such as basic arithmetic operators but for more complex functions, such as in the I/O system, the overhead of overloading is not noticable.

-  It is possible to completely eliminate dynamic method dispatch within an overloaded function at specic overloadings by creating type specic clones of overloaded function.
+  It is possible to completely eliminate dynamic method dispatch within an overloaded function at specific overloadings by creating type specific clones of overloaded function.
   This could be implemented in a more general partial evaluation context or be controlled through program annotations.

 ## 10 Conclusions and Related Work